งานวิจัยสาขาชีววิทยา

 My research interests are in the areas of biochemistry, molecular biology and biotechnology which involves in cloning and heterologous proteins expression in Escherichia coli and Pichia pastoris in order to investigate plant protease inhibitors that exhibit anti-carcinogenic activity or anti-proliferative activity on the cancer cell.
 I am also interested in marine microalgae produced long chain fatty acids and squalene to apply in aquaculture and human supplements.
 In addition, I am currently working with my colleagues on sports sciences which focus on gene polymorphisms and muscle performance in Muay Thai.

-Asst.
+Assoc.
 Prof. Dr. Phitchayapak Wintachai

 My interest centres on understanding infectious disease processes through the application of modern tools of molecular and cell analysis: bacteriophage, molecular virology, and drug discovery.